 Therapy for People Pleasers

-Woman sitting on ground with legs pointed out and folded.
+Woman sitting on ground by window with legs pointed out and folded.
 Hand resting on head looking down.

 As a child, you may have witnessed your parents sacrifice everything to give you a better life.
 As an adult, so much of your life is driven by guilt and shame.
 Whether it is about trying to set stronger boundaries or asking for help, you realize that this way of living is not sustainable and causing you a lot of anxiety.
 You want to make changes but don’t know where to begin.